gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

 ## Day 11 Jan 2, 2018

-### General Design Principles
+### General Design Principles SlideSet4
+- in general
-- low coupling and high cohesion
+  - low coupling and high cohesion (cohesion = how much communication is between modules and coupling = dependence)
   - in object oriented need to have controller classes

 ![](img/cohesion_coupling.PNG)